July 24, 2024 companion plants for alyssum

 Final Thoughts

-Pairing alyssum with these companion plants will create a beautiful and thriving garden that’s full of color, amazing fragrance and life.
-Each plant brings its own benefits, from attracting pollinators to deterring pests.
+Pairing alyssum with these companion plants will give you a beautiful and thriving garden.
+It will be one that is full of color, some of the best fragrances and lots of life.
+Each plant brings its own benefits, from attracting pollinators to keeping away pests.

 All you have to do is think of their individual needs and characteristics and you’ll have a healthy and happy garden.